 If all you need is a business checking account to send and receive USD, without having to translate into another currency, you could have a USD based account for your foreign entity, such as with a domestic UK bank if you have a UK company.
 This may incur significant transaction fees (sending and receiving), so worth considering the need behind the account.

-To open a business bank account in America, you must have a business that is registered to do business in the USA.
+To open a business bank account in the US, you must have a business that is registered to do business there.
 You’ll be asked to provide proof of this when you open your account.

 You may want to open a US company, and bank accounts for recruitment of US-based staff, or to keep your US and non-US taxable income separate.
 This is particularly important since US corporate tax rates (federal and state), can be significantly higher than those in the UK or Ireland.

 US law recognises several different types of corporate entities.
 You can have one of the following company types:

 Due to the pandemic, fewer banks are requiring an in-person account opening process.
 Most likely you will be asked to complete an online questionnaire with the below information, so it's best to gather this in advance.
 You will need to upload documents and may need to send originals.

 Banks may also ask for a minimum deposit amount to open an account.